 Toward the end of his life, Lionel Trilling wrote in a letter that he had come to find Mills’s “judgment of things wrong and rather coarse.”
 The word “coarse” is a synonym for “blunt,” which is a synonym for “direct.”
 In style, Mills’s “Letter to the New Left” was anything but — it was layer upon layer of circumlocution and Marxist jargon.
 Underneath, however, was the clear thought that his peers in the New Left seldom hinted at in public and perhaps chose not to acknowledge even in their private meditations: In this new era of meritocracy in elite universities and the culture at large, the stock of those of us with talent though without pedigree is rising.
 Those working stiffs are beneath us, let’s lose them and go off on our own.

 Working-class African Americans and members of other minorities might be admitted to the club on the basis of their racial identity.
 If you have to inhabit a social stratum below the professional upper middle class, have the good taste, would you, at least not to be white.
-Tom Wolfe captured the absurdity in Radical Chic (1970), his account of a fundraising party for the Black Panthers hosted by Leonard Bernstein and his wife, actress Felicia Montealegre, in their apartment on the Upper West Side.
+Tom Wolfe captured the absurdity in Radical Chic (1970), his account of a fundraising party for the Black Panthers hosted by Leonard Bernstein and his wife, actress Felicia Montealegre, in their Park Avenue duplex.

 With their notorious cover (1967) featuring a diagram of how to make a Molotov cocktail, the editors of The New York Review of Books epitomized the new idea that revolutionary violence was a status symbol that an intellectual in Manhattan might want to check out — and that a cop from Staten Island could never afford.
 His job was to go up to Morningside Heights and stop the excitement.
 Inevitably, his betters critiquing his performance would pronounce it indelicate.